Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Introduction

-A number of theoretical convergence analyses have been developed for Parareal and MGRIT,\cite{DeSterck_etal_2019, Dobrev_etal_2017, Gander_Vandewalle2007, Hessenthaler_etal_2020, Ruprecht2018, Southworth2019, Gander_etal_2018, Friedhoff_MacLachlan2015} which have helped to explain numerical convergence results, and will likely play an important role in the design of new solvers.
-Furthermore, some theoretical studies have identified potential roadblocks for fast parallel-in-time convergence of hyperbolic PDEs.\cite{Gander_Vandewalle2007, Gander2008} Nevertheless, there does not yet exist a general understanding of why the parallel-in-time solution of advection-dominated problems seems to be so much more difficult than for their diffusion-dominated counterparts.
-For example, efficient solvers for the constant-coefficient linear advection problem have not yet even been developed, with typical approaches not scalable, exhibiting extremely slow convergence, or diverging altogether.\cite{Dobrev_etal_2017, Howse2017_thesis, Howse_etal_2019}
+A number of theoretical convergence analyses have been developed for Parareal and MGRIT,\cite{DeSterck_etal_2019, Dobrev_etal_2017, Gander_Vandewalle2007, Gander2008, Hessenthaler_etal_2020, Ruprecht2018, Southworth2019, Gander_etal_2018, Friedhoff_MacLachlan2015} which have helped to explain numerical convergence results, and will likely play an important role in the design of new solvers.
+Furthermore, some theoretical studies have identified potential roadblocks for fast parallel-in-time convergence of hyperbolic PDEs.\cite{Gander_Vandewalle2007} Nevertheless, there does not yet exist a general understanding of why the parallel-in-time solution of advection-dominated problems seems to be so much more difficult than for their diffusion-dominated counterparts.